-In order to participate in a commencement ceremony, students must file an application for graduation and must meet at least one of the following ceremony; and students completing all requirements in August may attend the following December ceremony.
+In order to participate in a commencement ceremony, students must file an application for graduation and must meet at least one of the following conditions:

-- 1. completion of all requirements for the graduate degree, or - 2. current enrollment in the courses necessary to complete all requirements, - 3. completion of all degree requirements with the exception of a mandatory internship or other field placement course requiring no more than six credits.
+- 1. completion of all requirements for the graduate degree, or - 2. current enrollment in the courses necessary to complete all requirements, or - completion of all degree requirements with the exception of a mandatory internship or other field placement course requiring no more than six credits.

 Students who will complete all requirements for the degree during the first Three-Week Summer Session are August graduates, but may request permission to attend the May commencement ceremony.
-Students completing all requirements for the degree in January may attend the prior December
+Students completing all requirements for the degree in January may attend the prior December ceremony; and students completing all requirements in August may attend the following December ceremony.